IkerSimarro/SkySeer/replit.md

   - Output frame numbers are 0-based to match video frame indices exactly
   - Video overlay now uses synchronized frame numbering
   - IDs in video now precisely match IDs in Available Objects table and Clip Extractor
-- **Video Display Optimization:** Color-coded rectangles for all objects
+- **Video Display Optimization:** Color-coded rectangles for classification
-  - GREEN boxes for Satellites with "ID:{number} Satellite" labels
+  - RED boxes for Satellites with "ID:{number} Satellite" labels
-  - RED boxes for Meteors with "ID:{number} Meteor" labels
+  - YELLOW boxes for Meteors with "ID:{number} Meteor" labels
-  - GRAY boxes for Junk with "ID:{number} Junk" labels
+  - BLUE boxes for Planes, GRAY boxes for Junk (if detected)
-  - All objects visible so users can identify which IDs to download
+  - All objects visible in main video so users can see detections
   - IDs match Available Objects table and Clip Extractor

 **Improved Meteor Detection & Simplified Classification:**